api3dao/vitepress-docs/docs/explore/dapis/coverage-policies.md

 as they would not have access to the information and expertise to accurately assess dAPI risks.

-What the proposed service coverage is special because it is collateralized by the funds staked by the governing parties of the API3 DAO into the DAO pool.
+What the proposed service coverage is special in is that it is collateralized by the funds staked by the governing parties of the API3 DAO into the DAO pool.
 Therefore, it not only provides _security_ to the dAPI user, but also creates a very strong incentive for dAPIs to be governed in a way that maximizes dAPI _security_, which will further decrease service coverage costs.

-## Claim Risks
+### Claim Risks

 The staked tokens in the pool are used as collateral for service coverage claims.
 Any payout results in the reduction of the total token count in the